Counseling Center

 Q: Do you provide counseling services for distance learning students?

 Unfortunately, we are unable to provide counseling services for distance learning students at this time.
 We would highly recommend reaching out to churches or pastors in your area.
 Many times they have counseling services available.
-They would likely be able to provide a list of counselors in the area that have worked with their church in the past.
+They would likely be able to provide a list of counselors in the area who have worked with their church in the past.

 Q: I am a counseling student.
 Am I eligible for counseling services through Student Life?

 Yes.
 However, there are a few considerations.
-It is important to note that students in the MFIC licensure program will be required to receive certain number of personal counseling hours within a clinical setting.
+It is important to note that students in the CMFIC licensure program will be required to receive certain number of personal counseling hours within a clinical setting.
 The counseling that we provide in this office does not qualify for those personal counseling hours.
 If you have questions or clarifications, please feel free to reach out to the counseling office or the counseling professors regarding those requirements.

 If you have additional questions, feel free to contact us at counselingservices@sebts.edu.